geekyharsh05/Binary-Calculator/README.md

 ## :clapper: Demo

-You can see a live demo of the Analog Clock project [here]).
+You can see a live demo of the Analog Clock project [here](https://harshsbinarycalculator.vercel.app).

 ## :technologist: Technologies Used